axellarsstenson/time-domain/README.md

 `int minBufferSize = AudioRecord.getMinBufferSize(SAMPLE_RATE, CHANNEL_IN_CONFIG, ENCODING_TYPE);`

 This will be the size of our buffer and represents the number of samples that will be added to the buffer before recording them to the .pcm file.
+This size is given to us by the AudioRecord object, and in our case the buffer size is 3528.

 The **total memory** used for a recording depends on three different options, mentioned above, and can be calculated as follows: